 bp ventures makes strategic equity investments in private, high growth businesses accelerating innovation across bp’s transition growth engines: renewables, EV charging, convenience, bioenergy and hydrogen.

 Founded by Trevor Neilson and Alejandro Estrada and launched by energy transition investment company i(x) Net Zero plc (AIM London Stock Exchange: IX.), WasteFuel is a next generation sustainable fuels company using proven technologies to help address the climate emergency and revolutionize mobility.
 WasteFuel converts municipal and agricultural waste into low carbon fuels including bio-methanol for shipping.

 WasteFuel, which previously received investments from Maersk, i(x) Net Zero, Prime Infra, NetJets, Marc Benioff’s TIME Ventures, Guy Oseary, Aileen Getty and others, is working to change the way the world views, values and treats waste – and harnessing its power to fuel the future of mobility.

-The SMI is helping to lead the way for a just transition to a more sustainable future by putting Nature, People and Planet at the heart of global value creation.
+The SMI is helping to lead the way for a just transition to a more sustainable future by putting nature, people and planet at the heart of global value creation.
 Across the world we are seeing the increasingly devastating impact of climate change.
-To accelerate delivery on a green and just transition, the SMI recognizes, and will continue to leverage, the power of public-private-philanthropic partnerships.
-The SMI’s power to convene top organisations from industry and the financial services, alongside governments, is the key to unlocking delivery of this transition.
-The work of the SMI centers around the Terra Carta, a framework launched by His Majesty King Charles III, in his former role as The Prince of Wales to put Nature, People and Planet at the center of our economies.
+To accelerate delivery on a green and just transition, the SMI recognizes, and will continue to leverage, the power of public-private philanthropic partnerships.
+The SMI’s power to convene top organizations from industry and the financial services, alongside governments, is the key to unlocking delivery of this transition.
+The work of the SMI centers on the Terra Carta, a framework launched by His Majesty King Charles III, in his former role as Prince of Wales, to put nature, people and planet at the centre of our economies.